Lencan mythology: Creation of man

+The guardian or corn

+According to Lenca myth, Cacalote, was a mythical bird similar to a vulture, is considered the discoverer of corn.
+It is said that during the harvest, it has the habit of stealing ears of corn from the sacks and storing them in caves.
+When corn is scarce, the bird takes the ears to feed itself and drops the kernels to feed others, including humans.
+This story makes it a guardian of this grain and a symbol of the cycle of abundance and scarcity.
+In the Lenca worldview, Cacalote is not just a simple animal, but an enigmatic figure who brought one of the most important foods for humanity and one that was essential for Mesoamerica.

+The discovery of clouds

+According to legend, two curious animals (an armadillo and an opossum) are credited with discovering the clouds.
+Certain aspects of this legend are unclear, but it is said that one day, while digging, the two creatures stumbled upon clouds trapped in clay vessels similar to jars of divine origin and completely sealed.
+In their curiosity they broke the vessels, without knowing they freed the clouds and claimed them for themselves.
+However, when the gods realized what had happened, they captured the creatures and took the clouds back to decorate the sky.

 Comizahual

 The legend of the Comizahual (or Comizahuatl) speaks of a matriarch that is said to have appeared around more than two hundred years before the conquest of America, possibly at the end of the 13th century, which is represented with a zoomorphic figure similar to a jaguar and in her human form she is represented as a woman with white skin and hair, she is described as a skilled person as a warrior and wise as a leader.
 This woman guided and taught some new knowledge about agriculture and warfare to the Lencas that they began to implement during the following years during the post classic mesoamerican period.
 Fulfilled his mission, he distributed the lands among three men according to some versions these were his sons, in others his brothers, to whom he left instructions for the treatment of his vassals, after that, the matriarch disappeared.

-Within those described about the Comizahual physique, some interpreted that the description was a white person, who arrived on the continent, being a pre-Columbian contact between Europeans and Americans before the Spanish arrival, similar to that of the Viking explorers with the natives of what today it is Canada, or the theory of Roman contact with Mesoamerica.Although there is little evidence of the arrival of Europeans in what is modern day Central america before Columbus.
+Within those described about the Comizahual physique, some interpreted that the description was a white person, who arrived on the continent, being a pre-Columbian contact between Europeans and Americans before the Spanish arrival, similar to that of the Viking explorers with the natives of what today it is Canada, or the theory of Roman contact with Mesoamerica.
+Although there is little evidence of the arrival of Europeans in what is modern day Central america before Columbus.
 Most academics have said that it is believed that it could be the interpretation of a person with albinism.